 Headed to vacation in Beijing?
-While staying there you have a million options for hostels, AirBnbs and other places to stay.
-Here are a few of the best places because you need a good place to hit the hay after a long day hiking the Great Wall of China or bargaining in the Pearl Market.
+While staying there you have a million options for hostels, AirBnbs and other places to stay and we're here to narrow it down.

 - Red Lantern Hostel